 Differences Between Service Animals and Emotional Support Animal

-Despite the common confusion of emotional support animals being service animals there are many differences between the two.
+Despite the common confusion of emotional support animals being service animals, there are many differences between the two.
 To start, service animals provide their owners with a service or task that they are incapable of doing for themselves.
-Examples of these services include towing a wheelchair, providing visual aid to those whose sight is impaired, and even alerting the owners of upcoming seizures in order to obtain necessary preparations.
+Examples of these services include towing a wheelchair, providing a visual aid to those whose sight is impaired, and even alerting the owners of upcoming seizures in order to obtain necessary preparations.
 Service animals are trained to perform unlimited tasks.
 Lastly, it is mandatory for service animals to be admitted anywhere the owner is able to be including means of transportation and public buildings.

 Emotional support animals are selected to provide their owner with emotional support and they are not educated in executing certain duties.
 Also, unlike service animals, emotional support animals are not required to be admitted anywhere the owner is permitted to enter.